vipshae/kong-service-catalog/README.md

 - Clear boundaries between business logic and data access.

 The project structure is motivated by the [Domain-Driven Design (DDD)](https://en.wikipedia.org/wiki/Domain-driven_design) principles and leverages NestJS’s dependency injection for loose coupling between components.

+## Assumptions

+- Filtering only by name, description, sortBy and orderBy
+- pagination defaults to limit 5 entries
+- returning empty results array is ok
+- migrations done statically
+- user is already authenticated and authorized to run apis
+- read env from dotenv

+## Improvements

+- UX improvements with cursor based pagination
+- Explicit exception handling
+- status code when empty service or versions array
+- Authorization and Authentication
+- Debug logging
+- dockerize the server